davebyrne222/simple-cli/README.md

 3) The compiled binary will be in `target/release/scli`.
 Put it on your PATH or run it directly:
     - `./target/release/scli -i`

-Alternatively, if you package or distribute binaries in your environment, place the binary on your PATH and run `scli`.

 ### Tool dependencies
 Your `exec` entries can call any tool available in your shell.
 For common examples: